Scale invariance vs conformal invariance: Holography

 where $D_{M} = \partial_M -A_M$ contains the gauge connection, and the kinetic term $\mathcal{G}_{IJ}$ and the potential $V(\Phi)$ must be gauge invariant.

 Now, the energy-momentum tensor appearing in the holographic renormalization group flow is replaced by the gauged one

-We can regard $D_r \Phi^I$ as $\mathcal{B}^I$ rather than the beta function $\beta^I \sim \partial_r \Phi^I$.
-Indeed, as we will discuss, the arbitrary separation of $\mathcal{B}^I O_I = \beta^I O_I + \beta^a \partial_\mu J^\mu_a$ is the corresponding gauge transformation.
+We can regard $D_r \Phi^I$ as the gauge invariant $\mathcal{B}^I$ function rather than the beta function $\beta^I \sim \partial_r \Phi^I$.
+Indeed, as we will discuss, the arbitrary separation of $\mathcal{B}^I O_I = \beta^I O_I + v^a \partial_\mu J^\mu_a$ is the corresponding gauge transformation of the Scwhinger functional that makes the beta functions ambiguous.
 By substituting the energy-momentum tensor (\ref{gaugedtt}) into the holographic renormalization group flow (\ref{einsteinttt}), we interpret the holographic renormalization group flow in the gauged non-linear sigma-model

 as the holographic realization of the strong $c$-theorem with respect to the $\mathcal{B}$ function flow